Democrito/repositorios/OLED/Lines/readme.md

 The initial configuration is common for both types of screens and is configured with paging.
 What indicates that we are using one screen or another is only that final byte.
 (00 or 02).

-## Differences in sending data, depending on whether it is I2C or 4-wire SPI.
+## Differences in sending data, depending on whether it is I2C or 4-wire SPI

 When we send data via I2C, it is always headed by the address byte and then by one or more commands.
 However, the 4-wire SPI does not issue addresses or command bytes.
 In 4-wire SPI there is no address byte (does not exist), and to know if we are sending data or commands it is done through the DC pin.
 When we set the DC pin to '0', it means that we are going to send commands to it.
 And when we put that pin to '1', it means we're going to paint on the screen.